firsttris/ccu-addon-mui/README.md

 After these steps, the PWA will appear as an icon on your home screen, and you can use it just like a native app.

+### Use WakeLock to pervent Screen from Standby

+I want to display this App on Tablet in our Kitchen, to pervent Standby from the PWA, i used WakeLock API.

+But WakeLock API is still experimental on Chrome.

+To use WakeLock API in Chrome two things need to be configured on your mobile device (tablet):

+1. go to Chrome://flags
+2. Search & Enable `Experimal Web Platform features`.
+3. Set your CCU3 IP as Secure origin:
+4. Search & Enable `#unsafely-treat-insecure-origin-as-secure`
+5. Add origin of your ccu3 .e.g. http://192.168.178.26 (thats mine)
+6. Save and Relaunch Chrome.

 # Development and Build

 To develop and build this project, follow these steps: